BY

 |

-A 2024 Guide to the Medicare Levy Surcharge Threshold
+A 2025 Guide to the Medicare Levy Surcharge Threshold

-The Medicare Levy Surcharge (MLS) is a tax that applies to Australians who earn over a certain income and don’t have private hospital cover.
-If you’re a taxpayer in Australia, understanding the MLS thresholds and how they impact your finances is essential.
+The Medicare Levy Surcharge (MLS) is an additional tax that applies to Australian taxpayers who earn over a certain income and don’t have private hospital cover.

 This guide will walk you through everything you need to know about the Medicare Levy Surcharge, including income thresholds, how the surcharge is calculated, and ways to avoid paying it.